richardcrabbe/mapping-aussie-vegetation/Mapping understorey of rural areas.md

-The study area is described by the figure below.
+The location of the study area is the grasland areas of the ACT, Australia and this is represented by the figure below.